 Please note that the functionality evaluated is scoped exclusively to the security functional requirements specified in the Security Target.
 Other functionality included in the product was not assessed as part of this evaluation.
-Other functionality provided by devices in the operational environment, such as the NetDetector or NetVCR, needs to be assessed separately and no further conclusions can be drawn about their effectiveness.
+Other functionality provided by devices in the operational environment, such as the NetOmni, need to be assessed separately and no further conclusions can be drawn about their effectiveness.